I’ve heard the term “searching for a needle in a haystack” many times by some anglers searching for fish.

 Here’s a quick summary:

 - When searching for blue catfish targeting structure can often help you find fish faster.
-These aren’t the only place you’ll find cats but they’re an excellent place to start.
+These aren’t the only places you’ll find cats but they’re an excellent place to start.

 - Having a good accurate map will help you identify structure and scan these areas for catfish using your sonar unit.